JaneliaSciComp/G4_Display_Tools/docs/condition_tutorial.md

 Note that only the block conditions are referred to by their numbers.
 The others are referred to by their position, pre-, inter-, or post-.
 Also notice that the inter-trial does not play before the first block condition or after the last block condition.

-If, at the left side of the image, we had selected "Randomize Trials" instead of sequential, then the four conditions would play in random order.
+If, at the left side of the image, we had selected *Randomize Trials*{:.gui-txt} instead of sequential, then the four conditions would play in random order.
 So it might be something like this:

 1. pre-trial
 1. Condition 2